 - Hire someone who can draw, but doesn't have experience in book design.
 After hiring two students from my university (both studied design, but neither of them had done a book cover before), I was very happy with the result.
 They were extremely affordable and did a great job.
 Plus, they were never too busy to message me on the progress and make any changes I wanted.

 - Try it yourself.
 Take a crash course on photoshop and play around with stock images, font styles and colouration.
 This might turn out horribly (it did for me) but it's a fun project that would cost you nearly nothing.
 Give it a try, and if it doesn't work out, think about the other options.

 Self-publishing means having full control over everything about your book, so this means that the construction of the book is key.
 Make sure that you have everything you need before the actual story begins - an introduction page, a copyright page, and a chapter list (if you want one).
 Decide if you'd like your cover to be inside the book too.
 Work out where your pages would be and design carefully.

 The good news is that most companies offer a 'proof' version of your book that you can order yourself and check over before releasing it to the public.

-#5 Choosing a Company
+5. Choosing a Publishing Company